'Lewandowski deserves it' - Nigerians celebrate 'worthy winner' of the Best Fifa Men's Player for 2020 | Goal.com

 The 32-year-old, who also won the Goal 50 prize for 2020, scored 45 goals last season to help Bayern Munich win the Bundesliga title and the Uefa Champions League.

-After Fifa President Gianni Infantino handed the trophy to Lewandowski, football enthusiasts in Nigeria applauded the 'deserving' recognition.
+After Fifa President Gianni Infantino handed the trophy to Lewandowski, football enthusiasts in Nigeria did not hesitate to applaud the 'deserving' recognition.

 It's fair— Yomi Daniels I. (@yommy_dee411) December 17, 2020